Toledo invariant of lattices in SU(2,1) via symmetric square

 A Riemannian manifold $M$ of real dimension $4n$ is quaternionic K\"ahler if its holonomy group is contained in $Sp(n)Sp(1)$.
 We denote by $\cal P_M$ the canonical $Sp(n)Sp(1)$-reduction of the principal bundle of orthogonal frames of $M$, and by $\cal E_M$ the canonical three-dimensional parallel subbundle $\cal P_M\times_{Sp(n)Sp(1)}\br^3$ of $End(TM)$.
 Since $Sp(n)Sp(1)$-module $\wedge^4 (\br^{4n})^*$ admits a unique trivial submodule of rank 1, any quaternionic K\"ahler manifold $M$ admits a nonzero closed 4-form $\omega$, canonical up to homothety.
 In \cite{Sal}, it is proved that the form $\omega$ (properly normalized) is the Chern-Weil form of the first Pontryagin class $p_1(\cal E_M)\in H^4(M,\bz)$.

-Let $N$ be a smooth closed manifold and $\rho:\pi_1(N)\ra G$ a representation into a quaternionic K\"ahler group $G$, i.e., the associated symmetric space is a quaternionic K\"ahler noncompact irreducible symmetric space $X$.
-Choose any $\rho$-equivariant smooth map $\phi:\tilde N\ra X$.
+Let $N$ be a smooth closed manifold and $\rho:\pi_1(N)\ra G$ a representation into a quaternionic K\"ahler group $G$, i.e., the associated symmetric space $X=G/K$ is a quaternionic K\"ahler noncompact irreducible symmetric space.
+Choose any $\rho$-equivariant smooth map $\phi:\tilde N\ra X$ from the universal covering space $\tilde N$ to $X$.
 The pullback $\phi^*\cal E_X$ descends to a bundle over $N$, still denoted $\phi^*\cal E_X$.
 By the functoriality of characteristic classes, the 4-form $\phi^*\omega$ represents the Pontryagin class $p_1(\phi^*\cal E_X)\in H^4(N,\bz)$.
 As $X$ is contractible, any two $\rho$-equivariant maps give rise to the same class depending only on $\rho$.
-Then by the integrality of the Pontryagin class, the quaternionic Toledo invariant $c(\rho)=\int_N \phi^*\omega^{\frac{n}{2}}$ is constant on each connected component of the character variety.
+Then by the integrality of the Pontryagin class, the quaternionic Toledo invariant $c(\rho)=\int_N \phi^*\omega^{\frac{n}{2}}$, for even $n$, is constant on each connected component of the character variety.